-Before setting up manufacturing unit in India, Cupertino based tech giant Apple has sought changes in Government phased manufacturing programme (PMP).
+Before setting up manufacturing unit in India, Cupertino based tech giant has sought changes in Government phased manufacturing programme (PMP).

 "The department of electronics and information technology (DeitY) is looking at this.
 They want alignment of duty structures on the mobile components which it proposes to make here.
 In the current PMP, Apple's plan is not fitting," PTI quoted an official.